UltraEngine/Documentation/pbrmaterials.md

 ## Creating Materials

 PBR materials consist of many layers of data, compacted into different color channels, stored in different pixel formats.
-The easiest way to create materials is to let the editor do all the work for you.
+The easiest way to create materials is to let the editor do all the work for you by automatically generating materials from textures.

 You can download free PBR images from a variety of websites including [ambientCG](https://www.ambientcg.com) and [Polyhaven](https://www.polyhaven.com).
 For this example, we will use a texture set that shows a rusted metallic surface.